Skip to main content

 Which policy covers what

-• Fixed Wallbox on the wall: usually Gebaeudeversicherung (building insurance) or your landlord's policy.
+• Fixed Wallbox on the wall: usually Gebäudeversicherung (building insurance) or your landlord's policy.

-• Portable charger / cable / adapters: Hausratversicherung (household contents) or the EV car-insurance rider.
+• Portable charger, cable and adapters: Hausratversicherung (household contents) or an EV car-insurance rider.

-• Wallbox in a shared garage: ask the Wohnungseigentuemergemeinschaft (WEG) for a copy of the joint policy.
+• Wallbox in a shared underground garage: check the Wohnungseigentuemergemeinschaft (WEG) joint policy.

-Important: double cover (Mehrfachversicherung) is regulated under §§78-79 VVG of the German Insurance Contract Act.
-If both your home and car policy cover the Wallbox, you pay premium on both but only get paid out once for the same loss.
-Cancel the duplicate and keep whichever policy gives you broader Wallbox cover.
+Important: double cover (Mehrfachversicherung) is regulated under §§78-79 VVG.
+If both your home policy and your car policy cover the Wallbox, you pay premium on both but only get paid once for the same claim.
+Cancel the duplicate and keep the policy with the broader Wallbox cover.

-Stiftung Warentest (the German consumer test institute) ran 161 car-insurance tariffs through its annual EV-specific test in early 2026.
-The headline finding repeats every year: the price spread between cheapest and most expensive for the same risk profile crosses 1,000 EUR.
-The five clauses below are what they treat as pass criteria for an EV tariff.
+Consumer comparisons such as the Stiftung Warentest Kfz-Versicherungsvergleich test dozens of tariffs annually.
+The core finding repeats every year: the price gap between cheapest and most expensive for the same risk profile can exceed 1,000 EUR.
+The five clauses below are the must-check criteria for a solid EV Vollkasko.

 • 1.
-Battery replacement at new-price valuation, even if no other part is damaged
+Battery replacement at new-price valuation, even if no other component is damaged

 • 2.
 Mallorca-Police inclusion for rental cars on holiday